The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

-Manufacturer is legally responsible for a medical device and should store a list of all healthcare providers and distributors, to whom it has delivered medical devices for the period of use of a medical device; the list should be made available during inspections.
+The manufacturer is legally responsible for a medical device and should store a list of all healthcare providers and distributors to whom it has delivered medical devices for the period of use of a medical device; the list should be made available during inspections.
 In addition, a manufacturer is obliged to store documentation regarding conformity assessment.

-A manufacturer is notified on medical incidents that occurred during the use of a medical device and is obliged to commence an investigation procedure regarding each notified medical incident and analyse whether the incident should be reported to the President of the Office and, if so, prepare a report regarding such incident.
-A manufacturer also analyses all notified complaints regarding the medical device and usage errors and, in certain events, provides the President of the Office with a report on usage errors.
-A manufacturer describes and undertakes a Field Safety Corrective Action in order to reduce risk of death and/or serious health deterioration related to the use of a medicinal product.
-A manufacturer prepares a safety notice informing receivers or users about the Field Safety Corrective Action.
+The manufacturer is notified on medical incidents that have occurred during the use of a medical device and is obliged to commence an investigation procedure regarding each notified medical incident and analyse whether the incident should be reported to the President of the Office and, if so, prepare a report regarding that incident.
+The manufacturer also analyses all notified complaints regarding the medical device and usage errors and, in certain events, provides the President of the Office with a report on usage errors.
+The manufacturer describes and undertakes a Field Safety Corrective Action in order to reduce risk of death and/or serious health deterioration related to the use of a medicinal product.
+The manufacturer prepares a safety notice informing receivers or users about the Field Safety Corrective Action.

-According to the PL, the register and documents submitted in authorisation proceedings are available to persons who have a legal interest, subject to regulations on the protection of confidential information and industrial property.
+According to the PL, the register and documents submitted in authorisation proceedings are available to persons who have a legal cause, subject to regulations on the protection of confidential information and industrial property.

 In the case of medical devices, the following information is available: